 In this article, I argue that definiteness is not found in all languages, based on the different behaviour of determiners in English and Sḵwxwú7mesh (Salish).
 However, I also argue that, despite overt differences between the determiner systems of English and Sḵwxwú7mesh, determiners in both languages share one property in common: domain restriction.
 Further, I argue that the behaviour of English the can be explained in terms of its uniqueness requirement and domain restriction.
 Definiteness is thus a result of the interaction of domain restriction and uniqueness and is not itself a feature of any grammar.
 I also argue that the determiners in Sḵwxwú7mesh lack a uniqueness requirement, and this is the sole reason that they behave differently from English the.

-This list is based on CrossRef data as of 26 march 2021.
+This list is based on CrossRef data as of 7 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.